flowable/flowable-engine/docs/docusaurus/docs/cmmn/ch03-API.md

 -   names('name1', 'name2', 'name3')

+To filter using a lambda expression:

+-   filter(planItemInstance -> planItemInstance.name.startsWith('Service')

 For some use cases, the plan item instances that should be filtered should only be part of the current stage.
 The 'current stage' is either the parent stage of a plan item or the case instance when there’s no parent stage.

 -   currentStage()